abedkhooli/ds2/notes.md

 ### Note/disclaimer:
 this doc is not part of this repo in the logical sense but is being hosted here for now.
 It is currently a set of misc links and notes in no specific structure or purpose or maintenance plan.
 Use it if you find it useful.
+On using git: git for poets (https://www.youtube.com/watch?v=BCQHnlnPusY) , also https://www.youtube.com/watch?v=SWYqp7iY_Tc and https://www.youtube.com/watch?v=HVsySz-h9r4

 # DataScience
 https://github.com/jhfjhfj1/autokeras <=== Auto Keras